jcollignon/ucm-math-thesis-template/README.md

 # ucm-math-thesis-template
 This is a modification of the built-in `report` document class LaTeX template for writing a dissertation at UC Merced aimed at satisfying the dissertation guidelines.
 Please note this repo does not contain its own `.cls` file.

-DISCLAIMER: THIS TEMPLATE HAS NOT YET BEEN VERIFIED OFFICIALLY TO BE SATISFACTORY ON THE PROQUEST PLATFORM.
-I SHOULD HAVE AN ANSWER TO THIS BY THE END OF 2024 AND WILL UPDATE THIS ACCORDINGLY ONCE MY DISSERTATION ON THE PLATFORM IS FORMALLY APPROVED.
+As such, any definitions you plan to use in your dissertation will need to be directly defined by you.

 The most recent UC Merced Dissertation Guidelines document is found here: https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/documents/PDFs/ucm_thesis_dissertation_manual.pdf

+The template provided in this repository has been used to prepare my dissertation, and the content used has passed the necessary checks on the Proquest platform on July 24th, 2024.

+DISCLAIMER: While the tools I used to format my dissertation were compliant with the guidelines, not all guidelines applied to my document.
+As such, you may encounter some elements (such as illustrations, etc) that have not been adjusted to meet the guidelines.
+If you encounter anything that does not meet the current dissertation guidelines, please let me know and I will update the repo periodically.
+If you have formatting code to send me so I can test to see if it works with this template, I will greatly appreciate it!

+Below is infomration on the structure of this repository, conventions used for some elements throughout the template, and other possible suggestions that have come to mind.

+## 0. Current suggestions to investigate

+- Figure: In one `figure` environment, images and captions always overflow and are not separated into multiple pages.
+- Currently not setup to change how footnotes and endnotes are formatted.
+Default setting is currently applied, haven't checked if this meets the guidelines.

 ## 1. Repo Structure